zeittresor/py_palindrom_midi_generator/README.md

 Output .mid files will be created in the same folder where the script is.

+Make sure you have python installed and pip of course..

-Requires (python) and: pip install mido
+Requires (enter this in the console): pip install mido

+Start the script and press the "generate" button.. ;-)

 Version History